-Level 3 training is undertaken at 2 yearly intervals; the DSL and Deputies in School have all undertaken this training with the DSCB.
+Level 3 training is undertaken at two-yearly intervals; the DSL and Deputies in School have all undertaken this training with the DSCB.
 In addition, knowledge and skills are refreshed on a regular basis, at least annually, to allow the DSL to understand and keep up to date with any developments relevant to the role.
 This includes, for example, attending DSCB training, the local DSL forum group and completing on-line training.

 Child protection will be part of induction for all staff (including temporary staff) and volunteers new to the School.
 This training is given as soon as he or she starts at the School or earlier where possible.
-This induction training includes this policy, the signs of abuse or neglect, the staff Code Of Conduct), the Whistleblowing Policy, Part One of KCSiE/Annex A and details about the role of the DSL.
+This induction training includes an explanation of this policy, the signs of abuse or neglect, the staff Code of Conduct, the Whistleblowing Policy, the Behaviour Management Policy, Part One of KCSiE and Annex A and details about the role of the DSL.
 The DSL meets with all staff at induction and contact information (including photographs) for the DSLs is widely available throughout the School.